CatHood0/flutter_quill_delta_from_html/README.md

     final Map<String, dynamic> attributes = currentAttributes != null ?
 Map.from(currentAttributes) : {};

-    // Extract custom attributes from the <pullquote> element final author = element.attributes['data-author'];
+    // Extract custom attributes from the <pullquote> element
+    // The attributes represents the data into a html tag
+    // at this point, <pullquote> should have these attributes
+    //
+    // <pullquote data-author="John Doe" data-style="italic">
+    // These attributes can be optional, so do you need to ensure to not use "!"
+    // to avoid any null conflict
+    final author = element.attributes['data-author'];
     final style = element.attributes['data-style'];